iswunistuttgart/ControlTSN/README.md

 The following list only serves to store all open items and does not include any prioritization.
 - The [sysrepo plugin](src/sysrepo/plugin/controltsn_plugin.c) must be adapted to the new events and data models.
 - The [common interface](src/common.c) implements many functions that simply call another function of the [sysrepo client](src/sysrepo/sysrepo_client.c) .
 There could be removed for the sake of clarity.
+- CUC module currently uses REST as interface to CNC.
+According to IEEE 802.1Qdj NETCONF or RESTCONF is provided for this purpose.
+Accordingly, this must be implemented.
+- Also currently only the method to compute a set of stream requests from the CUC to the CNC is implemented [cnc_compute_requests](src/modules/CUC/module_cuc.h).
+According to the standard, several methods are provided for the User Network Interface (UNI), such as addListener.
+The CUC module must be extended accordingly by these methods

 ## Engineering Overview